Mohamed-Eleraki/eraXplor/docs/explanation.md

 - ✅ **CSV Export**: Ready-to-analyze reports in CSV format.
 - ✅ **Cross-platform CLI Interface**: Simple terminal-based workflow, and Cross OS plateform.
 - ✅ **Documentation Ready**: Well explained documentations assest you kick start rapidly.
-- ✅ **Open-Source**: the tool is open-source under Apache02 and GNU licenses, which enables your to enhance it for your purpose.
+- ✅ **Open-Source**: the tool is open-source under Apache 2.0 license, which enables your to enhance it for your purpose.

 ## Why eraXplor?